aimilefth/6G_Versus_monitoring/README.md

     *   You can use the expression browser to query metrics like `pyjoules_simple_energy_watts`, `pyjoules_multirate_energy_uj`, and `pyjoules_remote_write_energy_uj`.
 *   **Grafana UI:** [http://localhost:3000](http://localhost:3000)
     *   Default credentials: `admin` / `admin`.
 You will be prompted to change the password on first login.
-    *   You will need to configure a Prometheus data source pointing to `http://localhost:9090` and build dashboards to visualize the data.
+    *   You will need to configure a Prometheus data source.
+Use `http://prometheus:9090` as the URL, since Grafana and Prometheus are on the same Docker network.
+You can then build dashboards to visualize the data.

 To stop all services, run:
 ```bash